 Our Intent

-Students at BCA study AQA A Level Sociology, which offers a key focus of society in contemporary Britain and the journey of societal change from past, to present and future evolutions.
-In the UK, we are provided with a wide-ranging opportunity to discuss sociological issues, which encourages students to take a critical perspective on society and to ask important questions concerning social life in the context of their world.
+The intent of the Sociology curriculum, at Branston Community Academy, is to encourage students to take a critical perspective on society and to ask important questions concerning social life in the context of their world.
 Sociology is an intellectually rigorous subject and students are encouraged to challenge their pre-existing beliefs about society and to think about the world outside of their textbook.

-The A Level has strong links to British values and EDI, as it teaches traditional British values as a core element of the course.
+The A-level has strong links to British Values and EDI.
 By widening their experiences of the local and global community, and by exploring ideas about equality and diversity throughout the curriculum, Sociology provides students with the knowledge and understanding to be safely involved in the world around them, to be respectful, tolerant and confident citizens.

 Resources and Facilities